 Anyway please enjoy!

-Not gonna lie I'm thinking there is gonna be some Steve McGarrett/Danni Williams
+Not gonna lie I'm thinking there is gonna be some Steve McGarrett/Danni Williams in the distant future

 Take the rest of the day Williams